y-scope/clp-loglib-py/README.md

 ```

 ### CLPSockHandler + CLPSockListener

-- A Unix domain socket logging handler and listener server to enable multiple
-  concurrent handlers across multiple processes to log to the same log file.
+This library also supports multiple processes writing to the same log file.
-- The handler writes encoded logs and sends them over the socket to the
-  separate listener process
+In this case, all logging processes write to a listener server process through a TCP socket.
-    - Socket name is the log file path passed to CLPSockHandler with a ".sock"
+The socket name is the log file path passed to CLPSockHandler with a ".sock" suffix.

-      suffix
-- On creation a CLPSockHandler will try to connect to the listener associated
-  with its socket name
-- CLPSockListener is essentially a namespace as it is a class, but only
-  contains static methods and data
-- A CLPSockListener can be explicitly created (and will run as a daemon) by
+A CLPSockListener can be explicitly created (and will run as a daemon) by calling:
-  calling:
-    - `CLPSockListener.fork(log_path, sock_path, timezone, timestamp_format)`
+ `CLPSockListener.fork(log_path, sock_path, timezone, timestamp_format)`.
-- Alternatively CLPSockHandlers can transparently start an associated
+Alternatively CLPSockHandlers can transparently start an associated CLPSockListener
-  CLPSockListener
-    - Call `CLPSockHandler` with `create_listener=True`
+by calling `CLPSockHandler` with `create_listener=True`.

-- Multiple CLPSockHandlers logging to the same file will use the same socket
-  and therefore the same listener
-    - It is safe for these handlers to all use `create_listener=True`
-        - They will race to create a listener with only one successfully
-          binding the socket and living on
-        - All the handlers will then connect to the one successful listener
-- CLPSockListener must be explicitly stopped once logging is completed
+CLPSockListener must be explicitly stopped once logging is completed.
-    - Send CLPSockListener process SIGTERM
+There are two ways to stop the listener process:
-    - Use an existing handler or create a new handler with the same log path
+ - Calling `stop_listener()` from an existing handler, e.g., `clp_handler.stop_listener()`, or from a new handler with the same log path, e.g., `CLPSockHandler(Path("example.clp.zst")).stop_listener()`
-      and call `stop_listener`
-        - `clp_sock_handler.stop_listener()` or
-          `CLPSockHandler(Path("example.clp.zst")).stop_listener()`
+ - Kill the CLPSockListener process with SIGTERM

 #### Example: CLPSockHandler + CLPSockListener
 In the handler processes or threads: